Reykjavik City Helicopter Tour with Mountain Top Landing

 Faxafloi bay is popular for whale- and birdwatching, sea angling and has great fishing grounds.
 In Kollafjordur is Videy Island, featuring the Lennon/One Peacetower, Richard Scerra's 'Milestones' and other attractions, along with great birdlife.
 The mountain ring seen from the bay, among which Snaefellsjokull glacier may be spotted on clear days, is particularly beautiful.

-Perlan ("The Pearl") is a rotating glass dome built on watertanks that store Reykjavik's hot water.
-Surrounded by trees, it stands at the top of the hill Oskjuhlid and is one of the city's most distinctive landmarks.
+Perlan ('The Pearl') is a museum and rotating glass dome built on top of six water tanks that together store 24 million litres of Reykjavík's hot water.
+Surrounded by trees, Perlan stands on top of Öskjuhlíð Hill and is one of the capital's most distinctive landmarks.

 Departure time : Flexible